An explosive combination of Church, State, and Sexuality

 The film is based on the experiences of Charl-Johan Lingenfelder, who co-wrote the screenplay with director Christiaan Olwagen.
-Kanarie is a heartfelt and triumpant film that explores the pressure to conform and the resilience of individuality.
+Kanarie is a heartfelt and triumphant film that explores the pressure to conform and the resilience of individuality.

-I caught up with Schalk Bezuidenhout for a behind-the-scenes look at the film.
+We caught up with Schalk Bezuidenhout for a behind-the-scenes look at the film.